-The Company's borrowings, subject to certain exceptions and conditions, contain certain restrictions on paying dividends and other distributions, as defined in the respective indentures governing the relevant senior notes and the credit facility agreement, details of which are disclosed in Note 10 under each of the respective borrowings.
+The Company's borrowings, subject to certain exceptions and conditions, contain certain restrictions on paying dividends and other distributions, as defined in the respective indentures governing the relevant senior notes and the credit facility agreement, and are disclosed in Note 10 under each of the respective borrowings.

-During the years ended December 31, 2022, 2021 and 2020, Studio City International did not declare or pay any cash dividends on the ordinary shares.
+During the years ended December 31, 2023, 2022 and 2021, Studio City International did not declare or pay any cash dividends on the ordinary shares.
 No dividends have been proposed since the end of the reporting period.